satwikkini-01/book-inventory-backend/README.md

 ### Notes
 - Sorting will only be applied if the `sortBy` parameter is specified.
 - Ensure that the `sortOrder` parameter is either `asc` or `desc` to avoid unexpected results.

+## Audit Logging

+Audit logging is an essential feature for tracking and reviewing changes made to the system.
+It helps in monitoring user actions, debugging issues, and ensuring compliance.

+### Feature

+Audit logging captures details of create, update, and delete operations within the system.
+It provides transparency and traceability for all changes made to the book inventory.

+### Implementation

+- **Log Details**: Each log entry includes:
+  - **Book ID**: To store the Book ID which has been created, updated, or deleted.
+  - **Operation Type**: The type of operation (e.g., create, update, delete).
+  - **Timestamp**: The date and time when the operation occurred.

+- **Storage**: Logs are stored in a separate collection in the MongoDB database to keep them isolated from primary data and facilitate easy querying.

+### Logging Library

+- **Winston**: The project uses Winston for logging.
+Winston provides a versatile logging framework that supports various transports and formats.